Uptown Charlotte: Hotels

 One step the city is taking to change this a land swap with developer Millennium Venture Capital.
-The city will give MVC 1.9 acres of its property at 501 S. Caldwell St. in exchanged for 0.7 acres at 401 S College, which is located next to the Charlotte Convention Center.
+The city will give MVC 1.9 acres of its property at 501 S. Caldwell St. in exchange for 0.7 acres at 401 S College, which is located next to the Charlotte Convention Center.
 MVC closed on this 2.3 acre lot on December 16, 2022.
-The land will ideally be used for a convention center hotel which is 800 to 1,000.
-However, the city is unwilling to offer any public inventive for the hotel.
+The land may be used for a convention center hotel of 800 to 1,000 rooms.
+However, the city is unwilling to offer any public incentive for the hotel.

 Construction boom

 Due to the Great Recession's effect on Charlotte construction in Uptown was at a virtual stand still between 2010 and 2014.
 The ground breaking of 300 South Tryon began a building boom in Uptown.
 Between 2000 and 2010 6 million square feet of office space was added to Uptown.
 In 2019 6.9 million square feet of office space was under construction or planned, 8,458 housing units were under construction or planned, 2,310 hotel rooms were under construction or planned, 948,167 square feet of retail was under construction or planned.
 This pipeline includes a number of projects such as the Duke Energy Plaza, Seventh and Tryon which is part of the North Tryon Vision project, 10 Tryon, Ally Charlotte Center, JW Marriott Charlotte, FNB Tower, 650 S. Tryon, The Ellis, 500 W. Trade.
 Unfortunately three hotels have stalled due to the COVID-19 pandemic they are the Moxy Hotel, Intercontinental Hotel at Belk Place, and the Hotel at The Ellis.

 Companies consolidating real estate has been a major factor in new commercial construction.
 Three such buildings that are a part of real estate consolidation are Ally Charlotte Center, Duke Energy Plaza, and the Bank of America Tower each is building a bigger building to unite at least two offices under the same roof.
 In the case of Ally Charlotte Center and Duke Energy Plaza it is at least 4 offices.
-Part of the consolidation efforts have been brought up by adopting a hybrid model of work after returning from the Covid-19 pandemic where most workers will work part time or full time from home.
+Part of the consolidation efforts have been brought up by adopting a hybrid model of work after returning from the COVID-19 pandemic where most workers will work part time or full time from home.
 Obviously a smaller real estate foot print is needed.
 Duke Energy specifically is aiming to cuts its real estate foot print from 2.5 million square feet to 1 million by 2050.